Why Taxi Hailing Apps Are a Must for Travellers

 Frequently Asked Questions

-Uber has the broadest global reach, while Bolt covers much of Europe and Africa.
-DiDi dominates China and Latin America, Careem leads in the Middle East, and Ola is strongest in India.
-Many travellers keep two or three apps installed for backup.
+Uber has the widest global coverage, while Bolt is popular across Europe and parts of Africa.
+DiDi is widely used in China and parts of Latin America, Careem is common in the Middle East, and Ola is widely used in India.
+Many travellers install two or three taxi apps before travelling so they always have a backup option.

-No, you’ll need data or WiFi to request and track rides.
-The easiest way to stay connected is with a travel eSIM or local SIM card.
+No, you usually need mobile data or Wi-Fi to request and track rides.
+The easiest way to stay connected while travelling is to use a travel eSIM or buy a local SIM card when you arrive.

-Taxi hailing apps connect you to licensed taxis or private drivers via the app, while rideshare apps can also include peer-to-peer drivers.
-Many platforms (like Free Now or Uber) now combine both services.
+Taxi hailing apps connect you with licensed taxis or private drivers through an app, while rideshare apps can also include peer-to-peer drivers using their own vehicles.
+Many platforms, such as Uber and Free Now, now combine both licensed taxis and private drivers in the same app.

 Further Reading & Related App Guides